So Close to Paradise: Plot

 Upon finding Su Wu, Gao beats and imprisons Su in a cellar before releasing him, after Su agrees to take him to his boss.
 What happens next is not shown on screen, though Dong Zi narrating explains that Gao Ping somehow became caught up in a scheme with Su Wu and his boss, leading to Gao murdering an unknown person.
 Tensions rise, however, when it is discovered that Ruan Hong is the kept woman of Su Wu's boss.
 Realizing the danger, Gao Ping disappears just as the boss and the police begin to close in on him.
 Secretly communicating with Ruan, Gao promises to take her away but fails to show up on the appointed day.
 Ruan is subsequently arrested when the Li Li Club is seized as a den of prostitution.
 When Gao finally comes back to his apartment, he is caught by the Boss whose men beat him to death.

 The film then ends as Ruan, now released from prison, returns to the apartment of Dong Zi and Gao Ping.
 For Dong Zi, she is the only person he knows in the city.
-They reminisce of the dead Gao, and Ruan thanks Dong Zi for "kidnapping" her that night.
+They reminisce about the dead Gao, and Ruan thanks Dong Zi for "kidnapping" her that night.
 Before she leaves, Dong Zi gives her a Walkman with a tape of one of her songs.